Agriculture in Australia: China Tariffs

+Labour shortages

+The agricultural workforce was heavily reliant on international workers, and by the end of 2020, the pandemic resulted in a severe shortage of farm workers across the country.
+Much produce could not be picked, with losses estimated at $22 million, thanks to a backpacker workforce diminished from 200,000 to 52,000.
+The shortage lingered through 2021, with skilled labour also in short supply, leading to calls to double Australia's skilled migrant uptake.

+Products

 Crops

 Cereals, oilseeds and grain legumes are produced on a large scale in Australia for human consumption and livestock feed.
 Wheat is the cereal with the greatest production in terms of area and value to the Australian economy.
 Sugarcane, grown in tropical Australia, is also an important crop; however, the unsubsidised industry (while lower-cost than heavily subsidised European and American sugar producers) is struggling to compete with the huge and much more efficient Brazilian sugarcane industry.

 Horticulture

-In 2005 McDonald's Australia Ltd announced it would no longer source all its potatoes for fries from Tasmanian producers and announced a new deal with New Zealand suppliers.
+In 2005, McDonald's Australia Ltd announced it would no longer source all its potatoes for fries from Tasmanian producers and announced a new deal with New Zealand suppliers.
 Subsequently, Vegetable and Potato Growers Australia (Ltd.) launched a political campaign advocating protectionism.